Grodzka Street, Bydgoszcz: Main places and buildings

 These buildings have been built by Samuel Gotlieb Engelmann, a merchant, as a complex of five granaries, and worked for over 150 years.
 In February 1960, a great fire destroyed two other adjacent granaries close to the Fish Market (at Nr.13 and 15).
-From this date on, the municipal authorities have re-allocated granaries for the needs of the District Museum "Leon Wyczółkowski".
+From this date on, the municipal authorities have re-allocated granaries for the needs of the Regional Museum "Leon Wyczółkowski".
 Between 1998 and 2006, a general overhaul have been carried out.

 These are half-timbered buildings, characterized by their wooden frame filled with bricks and their de l'Orme roof.
 The four-storey granary at Grodzka 9 has been rebuilt in the third quarter of the 19th century.
 The granary at Grodzka 11 has only three storey.